jairoFernandez/rag-code/README.md

   - Vector similarity search to find relevant code context
   - LLM processing to generate natural language answers
 - The default Ollama provider requires the Ollama service to be running locally
+- The system intelligently filters out non-source files and directories to focus on relevant code